NiceToKnow/IT/content/index.md

 You can use the usual github-workflow (fork or branch, change, commit or create a pull request) or add an issue in the original repo.

 # I still like tree-like mindmaps.
-Get I get those?
+Can I get one of those?
-Sure, here you go:
+Sure, here you go: Copy the following code into a `*.mm` file and replaces any "&" characters.
+You can open the file in programs like [FreeMind](http://freemind.sourceforge.net/) and web apps like <a href="http://coggle.it/" target="_blank">coggle</a>.